30 Best Foods to Increase Breast Milk

 Most mothers have concerns about their breast milk supply and wonder whether they are producing enough milk.
 After all, the amount of milk going into the baby’s mouth cannot really be measured.

 The best indicator of proper breast milk supply is to check your baby’s weight.
 You should take your baby regularly to the doctor and have him weighed to confirm whether his development and growth are on track.
 However, it is common for babies to lose weight immediately after birth.
-This aspect will be resolved within the first five or six days after birth.
-By day fourteen, your baby should be back to the weight he was when he was born.
+Babies lose weight till 10-15 days after birth and start gaining post that.

 If you have concerns regarding your break milk supply, look out for the following signs to ensure that you are producing enough breast milk:

 - Breastfeeding is comfortable for you and is painless.

 - Your baby likes to feed often.
 Breast milk is digested quickly and your baby will want to nurse often.
 This does not mean that you are not producing adequate milk.
 Most babies will breastfeed at 1.5 to two-hour intervals or will have at least 8 to 12 feeds in 24 hours.

 - Your breasts will feel softer and emptier after each feed.

 - You can watch your baby swallow while feeding.

 - Your baby will want to come off the breast on his own after he is done feeding.

 - Your baby should have 6-8 wet diapers during the day.
 The stools will be of a light yellow colour and loose with some lumps.
 Babies fed only on breast milk can either pass stools several times a day or only once in seven days.
 Both situations are considered normal and you should not be worried about the same.